ShiFengAway/ab/README.md

 ## About Version
 ApacheBench seems to have its own version.
 However it doesn't changes very often.
-So we decide to tag this project using the version of httpd that sourced from.
+So we decide to tag this project with the version of httpd that sourced from.
 ```bash
 ab -V   # This is ApacheBench, Version 2.3 <$Revision$>
 ```